UnrealMultiple/TShockPlugin/CaiBot/README.en.md

 ----------

-## How to use (lightweight version):
+## How to use (light version):

-1. Install the plug -in in serverplugins/
+1. install the plug-in in ServerPlugins/

-2. Restart server
+2. Restart the server

-3. The authorization code will be displayed after starting the server
+3. The authorization code will be displayed after starting the server.

-4. Send the add server <P address> <port> <verification code>
+4. send and add server < IP address > < port > < verification code > within the group.

-5. Complete configuration
+5. Complete the configuration

 ----------

 ## feedback

-- Priority to ISSUED-> Commonly maintained plug -in library: https://github.com/Controllerdestiny/tshockPlugin
+- Give priority to issued-> jointly maintained plug-in library: https://github.com/Controllerdestiny/TShockPlugin.
-- Two priority: TSHOCK official group: 816771079
+- Second priority: TShock official group: 816771079
-- It may not be seen in a high probability, but it can also be: domestic community trhub.cn, bbstr.net, tr.monika.love
+- You can't see it with a high probability, but you can: domestic communities trhub.cn, bbstr.net, tr. monika.love.